 - Drift velocity

-- What is a hole? how the holes move in semiconductor?
+- What is a hole? how do the holes move in semiconductors?

-- Why do we need doping in semiconductor?
+- Why do we need doping in semiconductors?

 - Why do the metals conduct electricity?